Yury Zuev

-Yuri Alexeyevich Zuev or Zuyev (Ю́рий Алексе́евич Зу́ев; 8 December 1932 – 5 December 2006) was a Russian-born Kazakh sinologist and turkologist.
+Yuri Alexeyevich Zuev or Zuyev (Ю́рий Алексе́евич Зу́ев; 8 December 1932 – 5 December 2006) was a Russian-born Kazakhstani sinologist and turkologist.

 Biography

-Zuev was born in the Siberian city of Tümen in a white-collar family.
+Zuev was born in the Siberian city of Tyumen in a white-collar family.
 Zuev studied at the Leningrad State University and majored in the historical studies of the Eastern Asian countries, successfully learning Classical Chinese, Middle Chinese, and modern Chinese.
 In 1955, Zuev received a B.A. diploma and was sent to work in the Institute of History, Archeology and Ethnography of the Kazakh SSR Academy of Sciences.
 He received his Ph.D. in 1967.
 His PhD thesis "Ancient Turkic genealogical legends as a source on early history of Turkic people" included a number of new discoveries about the socio-political history of the Turks, suggested the etymology of the name of the Ashina tribe, traced the historical past of the Turkic tribes in the Chinese genealogical legends, and suggested a hypothesis about an ethnic triumvirate of Ashina-Ashide-Basmyl.
 The main finding of his thesis was the etymology of the name of the Kagan tribe Ashina.